 However, as many will attest, these credit reporting systems are far from perfect and are often riddled with errors, missing real-world transaction history and misclassifying creditors.
 In addition to using data that's available, AI-based loan decision systems and machine learning algorithms can look at behaviors and patterns to determine if a customer with limited credit history might in fact make a good credit customer or find customers whose patterns might increase the likelihood of default.

 The bank industry is largely digital in operation, but it is still riddled with human-based processes that sometimes are paperwork-heavy.
 In these processes, banks face significant operational cost and risk issues due to the potential for human error.
-AI in banking is being applied to these processes to eliminate much of the time-intensive and error-prone work involved in entering customer data from contracts, forms and other sources.
-Improved handwriting recognition, natural language processing and other technologies, combined with intelligent process automation tools, are being used more and more in back-office operations to handle a wide range of banking workflows.
+Robotic process automation (RPA), software that mimics rules-based digital tasks performed by humans, is being applied in banking to eliminate much of the time-intensive and error-prone work involved in entering customer data from contracts, forms and other sources.
+Coupled with improved handwriting recognition, natural language processing and other AI technologies, RPA bots become intelligent process automation tools that can handle an increasingly wide range of banking workflows.

-In addition, by replacing these human processes with AI-based automation, banks can impose audit and regulatory control where it previously has been unable to do so.
-By replacing humans with intelligent, automated assistants, banks can focus their human resources on higher-value tasks, such as offering new services to their customers or improving customer satisfaction.
-According to Accenture, banks are seeing between 20% to 25% savings in their operations through implementation of intelligent assistants and AI-based systems in their back office workflows.
+In addition, by replacing these human processes with AI-based automation, banks can impose audit and regulatory control where they previously have been unable to do so.
+By replacing humans with intelligent, automated assistants, banks not only improve their risk management but they can also focus their human resources on higher-value tasks, such as client relationship management and customer service.
+According to Accenture, banks are seeing between 20% to 25% savings in their operations through implementation of intelligent assistants and AI-based systems in their back-office workflows.

 Finally, some banks are delving deeper into the world of AI by using their smart systems to help make investment decisions and support their investment banking research.
 Firms like Switzerland-based UBS and Netherlands-based ING are having AI systems scour the markets for untapped investment opportunities and inform their algorithmic trading systems.
 While humans are still in the loop with all these investment decisions, the AI systems are uncovering additional opportunities through better modeling and discovery.

-In addition, many financial services companies are offering robo advisers that can help their customer better manage their money.
-Through personalization, chatbots and customer-specific models, these robo advisers can provide high-quality guidance on investment decisions and be available whenever the customer needs their assistance.
+In addition, many financial services companies are offering robo-advisers that can help their customers with portfolio management.
+Through personalization, chatbots and customer-specific models, these robo-advisers can provide high-quality guidance on investment decisions and be available whenever the customer needs their assistance.